DrStef/Deep-Learning-and-Digital-Signal-Processing-for-Environmental-Sound-Classification/README.md

 - Deep learning with CNN on gray-scale mel-spectrogram scalograms.

 We tested three methods:

+- Mel-spectrograms.
+- Complex Continuous Wavelet Transforms (CWT).
+- Fusion mel-spectrograms-wavelet transforms.

-Trained a Convolutional Neural Networks with 32-64-128 256 neurons Hidden Layers.
-Parameters are detailed in the various notebooks.
+We trained a Convolutional Neural Networks with 32-64-128-256 neurons hidden layers.
+Parameters are detailed in the notebooks CNN section. <br>
+Note: Although mel-spectrograms and wavelet transform are shown in color, the CNN is trained with grayscale images.

 ## ESC-10  Results Synthesis